 And then there is the remarkable 2014 Ashes & Diamonds Napa Valley Rutherford Vineyard 1 100% varietal Cabernet Sauvignon.
 This wine is sourced from one of the most well-known vineyard sites in Rutherford – where many producers focus on making a ripe style of wine.
-Unbelievably this wine is only 12.6% alcohol – the only other Napa Cabernet Sauvignon of the probably thousands of current release Napa Cabs we have tried over the years at this level of alcohol was from the bonded winery at Napa Valley College (and even that wine was a bit higher in alcohol then this Cabernet Sauvignon).
+Unbelievably this wine is only 12.6% alcohol; the only other Napa Cabernet Sauvignon of the probable thousands of current release Napa Cabs we have tried over the years at this level of alcohol was from the bonded winery at Napa Valley College (and even that wine was a bit higher in alcohol then this Cabernet Sauvignon).

 This wine has a hint of jalapeno on the bouquet, white pepper and a touch of tobacco smoke but the aromas are mostly dominated by fruit.
 An appealing kiss of brown sugar shows as the wine continues to evolve in the glass.
 On the palate it shows mostly higher-toned fruits including red cherry and red currant.
 Well integrated fine-grained tannins linger softly.
 The wine is somewhat savory on the palate.
 Should be another long-lasting wine.

 NOTE: First time Lyft users can use code “ASHESNAPA” for $10 off your ride to or from Ashes & Diamonds – more details here.

 Their current annual production is around 3,000 cases but they will continue to ramp up production until they are around 10,000 cases.
 For more information and or to join one of their three membership levels (including The A&D Traveler with access to concierge services for Napa Valley, special Napa Valley room rates and access to exclusive pools in both Hollywood and Napa Valley) and discounts to private planes, visit: www.ashesdiamonds.com